emfcamp/Website/docs/cfp.md

 * 'edit' - State that indicates the proposal isn't new but can be edited
 * 'new' - Initial state of a proposal
-* 'locked' - After two days 'new' proposals become 'locked'.
-'Locked' proposals are then checked and are either:
+* Periodically, proposals are checked for spam/abusive entries and set to either:
     * 'checked' - The proposal is fine and is ready to be anonymised
     * 'rejected' - There is some problem with the proposal, the admin can then work to resolve this with the submitter.
 * 'anonymised' - 'checked' proposals then have their title and description checked for identifying information which might bias the reviewers.